-Council Votes To Ban Short-Term Rentals In Grapevine
+Council Votes to Ban Short-Term Rentals in Grapevine

 The city says homeowners will have a grace period to phase out their short term rental and city will focus on educating residents.

+Grapevine residents packed city hall Tuesday night to voice concern and support of short-term rental homes, like Airbnb and VRBO, in their neighborhoods.

-City leaders in Grapevine voted Tuesday night to uphold an ordinance that bans residents from using their homes as short term rentals, also known as Air-BnB's.
+City leaders in Grapevine voted to uphold the current ordinance that bans residents in certain areas from using their homes as short term rentals.

-Several residents expressed concerns over the short term rentals, saying so-called "party houses" are causing noise complaints and parking issues.

-There were some homeowners who said renting out rooms in their home allowed them to get an alternative source of income and enrich their lives by meeting people from all over the country and the world.
-Those residents also said their Air-BnB visitors were helpful to the city's economy by spending money on local business.
+Those in support also said it enriched their lives by meeting people from all over the country and the world.
+Those residents also said their Airbnb visitors were helpful to the city's economy by spending money on local business.

-In the end, the city council voted to uphold the current ordinance, which prohibits short term rentals.
-It also states homeowners can receive a fine up to $2,000 if found in violation.